Alfresco/docs-alfresco/aws-s3/latest/config/index.md

 Starting from version 3.1, the S3 Connector contains an S3 multiple buckets sample.
 If enabled, this adds `S3MultipleBuckets` as a third alternative for the S3 content store subsystems.

->**Note:** If you intend on configuring multiple buckets using the S3 Connector you will be unable to also use the Glacier Connector because it does not support using multiple buckets.

 Review the prerequisites in [S3 Connector content store subsystems](#content-store-subsystems) which introduces the S3 content store subsystems.
 The out-of-the-box S3 subsystems have two possible types:
 `S3` and `S3OnPrem`.